-The Modern French History Seminar – traditionally hosted at the IHR – is relocating online for the summer term.
+The Modern French History Seminar – traditionally hosted at the IHR – has relocated online.

-Seminars will bring together two speakers who speak to a common theme.
-A pre-recorded video and/or written papers will be made available 1 week prior to the seminar via the French History Network blog.
-The seminar will then gather on Zoom on Mondays at 5.30pm for a Q&A with the speakers, the chair and virtual attendees.
+Seminars bring together two or more speakers to speak to a common theme.
+A pre-recorded video and/or written papers are made available 1 week prior to the seminar via the French History Network blog.
+The seminar then gathers on Zoom on Mondays at 5.30pm (London time) for a Q&A with the speakers, the chair and virtual attendees.
 Questions for speakers can be submitted in advance by emailing the chair, or during the live Q&A at the chair’s discretion.

 In order to attend a Zoom session, you will be able to register through the IHR events page.
 This will allow you to get a link and then password to the session.
 More information on registration process will follow shortly.
 We look forward to seeing you!

 Nimisha Barton, Reproductive Citizens: Gender, Immigration and the State in Modern France 1880-1945 (2020).
 Book launch with commentators Máire Cross (Newcastle), Laura Downs (EUI/EHESS) and Dina Gusejnova (LSE).
 The session will be chaired by Ludivine Broch (Westminster).

 Emile Chabal, France (2020).
 Book launch with commentators Jackie Clarke (Glasgow); Jim Shields (Warwick); Andrew Smith (Chichester); Robert Tombs (Cambridge) The session will be chaired by Iain Stewart (UCL).